13 Best Tactical Watches Of 2017

 There’s no doubt this is a fine tactical watch.
 In addition to the above mentioned features is boasts wireless connectivity so you can download software updates, a triple axis compass and matte black, non-reflective coating.
 It must be mentioned however, that this outdoor watch will typically set you back more than $500.
 That said, there are plenty of outdoor types who will pay several times that for a decent sized tattoo; and good luck trying to find true North using one of those.
 All in all the Tactix Bravo is a great tactical watch.

 Casio Men’s GG-1000-1A3CR

-Casio makes their second entry into our 2017 Tactical Watch Hall of Fame with their Mudmaster G-Shock watch.
+Casio makes their second entry into our 2017 Tactical Watch list with their Mudmaster G-Shock watch.
 From a functional standpoint the Mudmaster is similar to the company’s Rangeman reviewed above, and that’s a very good thing for the most part.
 The Mudmaster tactical watch features hourly time signals, a countdown timer, low battery alert and 12/24 hour formatting.